danthe1st/compile-time-json-parser/README.md

 * Objects annotated with `@GenerateJSON` need to have a no-args-constructor
 * Collections need to be initialized in the constructor
 * Generic objects are not supported (except generic collections)
-* Compile-time JSON-parser is not yet published to maven central, so you will have to build it by yourself.
 * Configuration is not supported

 ### IDE-specific configuration